digshake/CSJavaWUSTL/_sources/Module7-Objects/assignment.rst

 ``double getBearBucksBalance()`` - returns the Bear Bucks balance

-double cashOutBearBucks() - Zero out the Bear Bucks balance and return the appropriate amount as (previously) specified in the Terms of Service for `Bear Bucks <https://card.wustl.edu/bear-bucks/>`_ :
+``double cashOutBearBucks()`` - Zero out the Bear Bucks balance and return the appropriate amount as follows:

 * Remaining balance will be refunded, minus a $10 administrative fee.